- £541 per week

 Located in popular Cliff Street, Hideaway Cottage is ideally placed for the town centre, pier and beach.
 It is just a short walk over the swing bridge to Whitby's old town with its cobbled streets, fascinating shops and the 199 steps to the historic abbey.

-The owners of this gorgeous cottage are keen for you to enjoy a relaxing break and provide a Bothams welcome pack and bottle of champagne to get your holiday off to a great start.
+The owners of this gorgeous cottage are keen for you to enjoy a relaxing break and provide a luxury local Taste of Yorkshire hamper and bottle of champagne to get your holiday off to a great start.

 Kitchen/Diner: Electric oven and grill, electric hob in island with granite worktops, dishwasher, fridge/freezer, washing machine, microwave, table and leather chairs, Smart TV.